ARMmbed/mbed-os-tf-m-regression-tests/README.md

 We are building for the ARM Musca B1 (`ARM_MUSCA_B1`) in our example below, but other targets can be built for by changing the `-m` option.
-This builds the `ConfigCoreIPC.cmake` config by default.
+This builds the `CoreIPC` config by default.

 ```
 python3 build_tfm.py -m ARM_MUSCA_B1 -t GNUARM